 8.2 Least Common Multiple and Greatest Common Divisor

-, we can efficiently calculate the greatest common divisor (GCD) of two numbers.
+Using the Euclidean algorithm, we can efficiently calculate the greatest common divisor (GCD) of two numbers.
 Multiplying the two numbers and dividing the product by their GCD gives the least common multiple (LCM).

 - C++